Tuesday, May 31, 2022

 Yacht Cangarda

-During a walk through Front Street Shipyard , we came upon an unusually shaped boat, with that sleek 126 foot shape and a smokestack, this is not a trawler or the typical yacht, but the shrinkwrap hides most details.
+During a walk through Front Street Shipyard in Belfast, Maine, we came upon an unusually shaped boat, with that sleek 126 foot shape and a smokestack, this was not a trawler or the typical yacht, but the shrinkwrap hides most details.

 A quick Google brought up the story, the name Cangarda is derived from the owner Charles Canfield and wife Belle Gardner's last names.
-Charles Canfield was a 19th C lumber baron in Michigan, he had this yacht commissioned built by Pusey and Jones in Delaware.
-It was powered by a triple expansion steam engine, the interesting thing is that this yacht is still steam powered, despite being over a hundred years old, several ownerships changes and a sinking in Boston Harbour.
-It has been totally restored, inside and out, and is due to be launched again in "late spring"2022.
+Charles Canfield was a 19th C lumber baron in Michigan, he had this luxurious steam powered steel-hulled yacht commissioned, built by Pusey and Jones in Delaware.
+Canfield's ownership was cut short by his divorce and the boat went to its second owner Senator George T Fulford of Brockville, Ontario.
+It remained with the Fulford family till WW2. when it did a stint with the Canadian navy.
+After the war it was returned to the owner but was soon sold to an American owner who moved it to Rochester.
+Greatly deteriorated, was rescued in the 1980s and restoration was started in Boston.
+By 1999 with much of the machinery and interior removed, it had sunk in Boston Harbour.
+It was rescued again and has been fully restored inside and out, and is due to be launched again in "late spring" 2022.

 Story of the yacht, here.
 Another, here.